-This change, along with various others, was made as part of the revision of the Arrangements for deposit accounts (ADA) and their annexes, and announced in a notice from the EPO dated 27 September 2017, published in Supplementary publication 5, OJ EPO 2017.
-The present list of frequently asked questions is intended to provide additional information on the main changes resulting from the revision.
+The ADA and their annexes (Supplementary publication 4, OJ EPO 2019) have been revised and restructured to further streamline the workflow and facilitate the refund process.
+The main change concerns refund instructions that, since 1 October 2019, must be filed in an electronically processable format so as to facilitate the end-to-end electronic processing of refunds (see notice from the EPO dated 20 August 2019, published in Supplementary publication 4, OJ EPO 2019).
+The present list of frequently asked questions is intended to provide information on the main changes resulting from the recent revisions.
 This list of questions is meant to serve as general information, without prejudice to the competence of the departments entrusted with the procedure.

 We recommend that you set up an in-house safety/emergency procedure to deal with any such breakdown.